Lavrov berates US for 'destabilizing' world

 Lavrov dedicated the opening of his annual press conference Monday to castigating the US, which is expected to soon issue a fresh round of sanctions against Russia over its interference in the 2016 US election.
 Russia has long denied meddling in the vote.

-Lavrov criticized the US for issuing regular "threats" in relation to events in North Korea and Iran that had "further destabilized" the global situation.
+Lavrov criticized the US for issuing regular "threats" in relation to events in North Korea and Iran, saying they had "further destabilized" the global situation.

 He did not mention President Donald Trump by name, but the US President has issued stern threats to North Korea and Iran, sending a series of fiery Twitter posts attacking the leadership in both nations.